LT-IntroToAI-SY2526/assignment6-part2-per4-VUXDucky/a6_part2_writeup.md

 the model_intercept_:.2f is basically the average int price of the house before the rest of the factors like sqft or bedrooms affect its price.
 That int price is $85,706

 **Feature 2:**
+Each year the house ages it gets -950 dollars deducted from the house pricing.

 ---